Expertise to Provide the Very Best in Patient Care

 Six-way kidney transplant – largest living donor kidney transplant chain performed in Ohio to date

-One of only 20 centers nationwide chosen to participate in the NOVEL clinical trial with XVIVO Perfusion, potentially doubling the donor pool of lungs for transplantation
+One of only 20 centers nationwide chosen to participate in the NOVEL clinical trial with XVIVO Perfusion System™, potentially doubling the donor pool of lungs for transplantation

 Split liver transplant

-One of a select few transplant centers currently involved in the normo thermic ex-vivo liver perfusion clinical phase study
+One of a select few transplant centers to participate in the normo thermic ex-vivo liver perfusion clinical phase study

 Eight-way kidney transplant – largest single-institution living donor kidney transplant chain performed in Ohio to date